PennyLaneAI/catalyst/doc/dev/dialects.rst

         /// This is the C++ namespace that the dialect, and all sub-components, get placed in. let cppNamespace = "::catalyst::openqasm";

-        /// Use the default type printing/parsing hooks, otherwise we would explicitly define them. let useDefaultTypePrinterParser = 1;
+        /// Use the default type printing/parsing hooks, otherwise we would have to explicitly define them. let useDefaultTypePrinterParser = 1;
     }